 Career pathing is the process of mapping out an employee’s potential trajectory at a company.
 According to SHRM, it typically involves three steps: self-assessment, individualized career map, and exploring opportunities.

 Self-assessment involves the employee reflecting on and exploring their experiences, skills, and knowledge.
 Ideally, the manager would be involved in this process so both can get a realistic idea of where the employee is at.
-A few career pathing questions that can help an employee during the self-assessment process include:
+A few career path questions that can help an employee during the self-assessment process include:

 - What are my interests?